Low-temperature behaviour of social and economic networks: Weighted networks as temperature-dependent ensembles of binary graphs

-We have therefore found that a general mapping from weights to probabilities in the context of ensemble networks is given by $p_{ij}=zx_{ij}/(1+zx_{ij})$ where $x_{ij}\equiv w_{ij}/w_{min}$ and $z\equiv e^{\mu/T}$ is a free parameter.
-We note that the classical limit (\ref{classical}) of this expression reads $p_{ij}=zx_{ij}$, and if we choose $z=w_{min}/w_{max}$ we have $p_{ij}=w_{ij}/w_{max}$, which is approximately equivalent to the choice explored by us in ref.\cite{sebsensemble}.
-Turning to the full expression for $p_{ij}$, when $T\to 0$ eq.(\ref{eq:theta}) implies that the original weighted network is mapped into a deterministic unweighted one where only the links with $\epsilon_{ij}<\mu$ are drawn.
-This means that the links with weight such that $x_{ij}(T)>z(T)$ in the limit $T\to 0$ are selected and the others are discarded.
-Interestingly, since the ordering of the weights is preserved at all temperatures, this corresponds to the threshold procedure adopted in ref.\cite{stocks} to filter stock correlations and in ref.\cite{foodwebs} to extract minimum spanning trees from real foodwebs.
-These filtering techniques discard most of the information contained in the weights, resulting in a single (threshold-dependent) unweighted graph.
-Here we find that this corresponds to the zero-temperature limit for an ensemble network.
-Our results allow us to apply these techniques to the finite temperature case in order to preserve the heterogeneity of the links and exploit it to obtain the whole ensemble of possible configurations.
+When $T\to 0$, the expression (\ref{eq:EN}) defining our generalized mapping from a weighted network to an ensemble of binary graphs reduces to eq.(\ref{eq:theta}).
+This implies that the original weighted network is mapped into a deterministic binary one where only the links with $\epsilon_{ij}<\mu$ are drawn.
+This means that the links with weight such that $x_{ij}(T)>z^{-1}(T)$ in the limit $T\to 0$ are selected and the others are discarded.
+Interestingly, since the ordering of the weights is preserved at all temperatures, this corresponds to a standard thresholding procedure, adopted for instance in ref.\cite{stocks} to filter stock correlations and in ref.\cite{foodwebs} to extract minimum spanning trees from real foodwebs.
+These filtering techniques discard most of the information contained in the weights, resulting in a single (threshold-dependent) binary graph.
+Here we find that this corresponds to the zero-temperature limit of our mapping from weighted networks to ensembles of binary graphs.
+Our results extend these techniques to the finite temperature case, making it possible to preserve the heterogeneity of the links and explore the whole ensemble of possible configurations with the appropriate probabilities.
+We expect that this will represent an improved filtering technique, with a significantly reduced information loss.

-We have presented a novel approach to complex networks by introducing the concept of temperature.
-We have shown many remarkable temperature-dependent effects resulting from topological optimization, and recovered several seemingly distinct models and techniques as particular cases of our unifying approach.
-This formalism gives an improved understanding of network topology and is open to further investigations.